Art Meets Science

 Click on the thumbnail for a larger picture.

-Department of Visual Arts assistant professor John Valentino assists student Jessica Bender of Ponchatoula with a still-life photographic assigment in Southeastern's digital art photography studio.
+Department of Visual Arts assistant professor John Valentino assists student Jessica Bender of Ponchatoula with a still-life photographic assignment in Southeastern's digital art photography studio.
 The photography studio includes a large format digital camera and table top, a large-format printer capable of producing prints 50 inches wide, and a computer-controlled mill capable of carving real objects from computer generated files.
 Gary Keown, professor of visual arts, directs Southeastern'sdigital art program.

 John Valentino, Assistant Professor